thebaldgeek/thebaldgeek.github.io/Iridium.md

 What this is doing is taking the raw data from the zmq feed, looking for -m (mode) acars messages and then formatting them into JSON and sending them to the script which then sends it to a URL and port number via UDP.

 If you want to feed airframes.io your Iridium ACARS data contact them or thebaldgeek.
-There are at least three scripts floating around at the moment to feed them and I'm honestly not sure what the state of play is currently (May 2023).
+There are at least three scripts floating around at the moment to feed them and I'm honestly not sure what the state of play is currently (June 2024).

 ## Terminal Two point Five
 if you want to see your ACARS messages stream past, then open another terminal and just connect without the pipe to the acars.py, like this.....